jamieres/FILEMalSign/README.md

 * Support filetype tested: EXE, CPL, DLL, SCR, ELF, PDF, JAR, JS, RAR, ZIP.
 	*** In theory support all filetype format but, of course, maybe don't work with all files.
-* I use the script in Ubuntu and Windows.
+* I use the script in Ubuntu, Mac and Windows.

 Usage syntax: ./filemalsign.py -o [filepath]